kunsam002/FeatureRequest/README.md

 Feature Request App allows the user to create "feature requests" by making a request for a new feature that will be added onto an existing piece of software.

 Application hosted on http://18.191.173.166:5055/

+## Prerequisites
+Linux OS

+Python3.6

+python3-pip

+virtualenv

+PostgreSQL

+Flask

+SQLAlchemy

+npm

+less

+All dependencies and requirements can be found in the requirements.txt file

 ## Installation

 Database Setup (PostgreSQL)